Cybersecurity Deep Dive: What Is BYOD & 9 Security Risks

 Around 80% of workers acknowledge that they’re using SaaS applications that the IT department doesn’t know about.

-While this might be true, the security risk Shadow IT poses should not be ignored either.
+While this might hold some truth, the security risk posed by Shadow IT should not be ignored.

-Employees are not security experts, so they could introduce new security vulnerabilities by using unapproved software or hardware.
+Employees are not security experts, and using unapproved software or hardware can introduce new security vulnerabilities.

-Some of these applications may have low security standards, no encryption, and even security vulnerabilities.
+Some of these applications may have low security standards, lack encryption, and even contain security flaws.

 Solutions